 3) The upper part of the Kossuth Lajos promenade

 On the Kossuth promenade, you can find many 20th-century houses, a synagogue hidden in the backyard of a compositor Karl Goldmark’s house, many restaurants, and souvenir shops.
 Keszthely also has many new and fun museums for tourists.
 “Those are not museums, it’s a circus”, my friend likes to say.
 The same as in any larger city, there is a Museum of torture, a strange Doll museum, Erotic Panoptikum, and Nostalgia museum with retro clothes and toys.
-A special attraction is a model of Budapest Parliament building made of snails from Lake Balaton.
+A special attraction is a model of Budapest Parliament building made of snails and shells from Lake Balaton that an old woman Ilona Miskei was making for 14 years.
 You’ll find it at Kossuth Lajos Street 11 and the entrance fee is 550 HUF.

 4) Festetics Palace

 The Baroque palace built by Kristóf Festetics in 1745, is one of the three largest holiday homes in Hungary.
 It’s the size of a castle.
 The Festetics are a Croatian noble family from the 15th century that came from Croatian Turopolje region.
 They spread across many countries of the Austro-Hungarian Empire: Hungary, Slovakia, Czech Republic, as well as other European and non-European countries (Argentina).

 The Festetics Palace today hosts Helikon Museum, a museum of everyday life in the 18th and 19th century.
 There is an exhibition of old carriages in former stalls.

 The first day in Keszthely, we walked along Balaton coastline, ate fish and drank Soproni beer in one of the many restaurants on the lake promenade.